mkazuyuki/hauc/procedure.md

 ### Setting up iSCSI Cluster

+At the command prompt of Windows PC,

-Run *cf-iscsi-phase1.pl* in the subfolder *cf*.
-This configures iSCSI VMs to fill prerequisite condition for creating iSCSI Cluster.
+- Run *cf-iscsi-phase1.pl* in the subfolder *cf* for configuring iSCSI VMs to fill pre-conditions of creating iSCSI Cluster.

-After the completion of *cf-iscsi-phase1.pl*, both VMs are rebooted.
+  On the *cf-iscsi-phase1.pl* completion, both VMs are rebooted.
 Wait the completion of the reboot.

-- Create iSCSI Cluster

-  Run *cf-iscsi-phase2.pl* in the subfolder *cf*.
+- Run *cf-iscsi-phase2.pl* in the subfolder *cf* to create iSCSI Cluster.

-After the completion of *cf-iscsi-phase2.pl*, both iscsi1 and iscsi2 are rebooted.
+  On the *cf-iscsi-phase2.pl* completion, both iscsi1 and iscsi2 are rebooted.

-Open ECX WebUI (http://172.31.255.11:29003) and wait for the cluster to start the failover group "*failover-iscsi*" and synchronizing process of the mirror disk resource.
+- Open ECX WebUI (http://172.31.255.11:29003) and wait the cluster starting, the failover group "*failover-iscsi*" activating and completion of the mirror disk resource synchronizing.

 ### Setting up ESXi - iSCSI Initiator